 June: Salt Lake City Latin course instructor

-...on dementia using electrophysiology in a mollusk model.
+...loved learning, and my curiosity has led me through numerous subject areas.
+I constantly seek to apply my classroom learning in practical situations.
+For example, I have conducted research on dementia using electrophysiology in a mollusk model.
 I participate in hackathons and robotics challenges that test not only my programming ability but also my hardware skills as a tinkerer.
-My engineering pursuits require a strong foundation in mathematics, my interest in the life sciences calls for a myriad of memorization techniques, and my participation in the academic world at large reminds me daily of the importance of sharp writing skills.
-I hope to share...
+My engineering pursuits require a strong foundation in mathematics, my interest in the life sciences calls...

 Education & Certification